 West Moors Plantation consists of 145 hectares of pine-dominated woodland and heathland habitats within a largely flat landscape.
-West Moors Plantation is bound to the east by the floodplain of the Moors River, to the north by a Ministry of Defence fuel depot and to the south and west by the village of West Moors with an estimated population of 7,500 (West Moors PC), all of which is within 3⁄4 of a mile from the plantation.
-It is this proximity to a significant doorstep population that makes this area such an important community resource.
+West Moors Plantation is bound to the east by the floodplain of the Moors River, to the north by a Ministry of Defence fuel depot and to the south and west by the town of West Moors .
+This proximity to a significant doorstep population makes this area such an important community resource.
 West Moors Plantation is also served by the Castleman Trailway which today is a recreational route and runs in a SW to NE direction and separates the main part of the West Moors from Gundry's Plantation.
 West Moors Plantation and Three Legged Cross Nursery are Forestry England Freehold land and dedicated under the Countryside Rights of Way Act 2000.